salex/rbooks/README.md

   *  gem 'ofx', '~> 0.3.1' , github: 'annacruz/ofx', branch: 'master'
   *  gem 'font-awesome-sass', '~> 5.12.0'

 I consider RBooks somewhere between QuickBooks and Quicken.
-You can balance/reconcile a checkbook but also get many other feature not available in Quicken.
+You can balance/reconcile a checkbook but also get many other features not available in Quicken.
 It does not deal with Invoices or Purchase Orders and some other QuickBooks features, but it works for me.

 There are a few VFW name-spaced optional models (Deposit, Inventory, Revenue and SalesItem) that illustrate how to add features that are specific to your needs.

+You can see what some of the pages (e.g., ledger) look like in the /app/images directory